-Fortunately, parents can play a significant role in helping their children steer clear of drugs and alcohol and adopt healthy behaviors.
-And by learning the signs and symptoms of a substance use problem, you can tell when it may be time to intervene.
+Fortunately, parents can play a significant role in helping to prevent their children from using drugs and alcohol and adopt healthy behaviors.
+And by learning the signs of a substance use problem, you can tell when it may be time to intervene.

-It’s difficult to know why young people start using drugs or alcohol, and the reasons vary by age and circumstances.
-Sometimes, substance use begins in response to life’s stressors — the difficulty of school, family tensions, a desire to fit in socially, or big transitions like starting college.
+There can be a lot of reasons why young people start using drugs or alcohol, and they vary by age and circumstances.
+Sometimes, substance use begins in response to life’s stressors — the difficulty of school, social tensions, family history of substance misuse, a desire to fit in with peers, or big transitions like starting college.
 Some young people may just be curious.

-Each relationship between a parent and child is unique, but most families can benefit from simple strategies to help young people resist drugs and develop healthy habits.
+Each relationship between a parent and child is unique, but most families can benefit from simple strategies to help young people avoid drugs and develop healthy habits.

 Because most kids have little knowledge about the effects and toxicity of drugs and alcohol, first-time use can be especially dangerous.
-And because it’s hard for parents to pinpoint when their child might be exposed to drugs or alcohol, it’s important to make sure children understand the risks of substance use — and especially the acute dangers of drug overdose and binge drinking — from an early age.
+So it’s important to make sure children understand the risks of substance use — and especially the acute dangers of drug overdose and binge drinking — from an early age.